PreMiD/PreMiD/README.md

 ## Summary

-**PreMiD** is a simple, configurable utility to allow you to show what you're watching in your Discord **now playing status**.
-It supports [many different platforms](#support), and will also support multiple users watching the same content simultaneously in an upcoming update.
+**PreMiD** is a simple, configurable utility that allows you to show what you're watching/listening in your Discord **now playing status**.
+It supports [many different platforms](#support), and will support multiple users watching the same content simultaneously in an upcoming update.

 ## Features